JAlcocerT/JAlcocerT/content/blog/biz-news-websites.md

 date: 2025-05-16
 draft: false
 tags: ["Web"]
-description: "Creating a News focused Website with app directory (with Astro SSG).
+description: "Creating a News focused Website with App Directory section (with Astro SSG).
 Beyond the basics."
 url: 'creating-web-directory-website'
 ---

 I came across SSGs looking for simplicity.

+Plus their possibility to be enhanced via shortcodes/[components](https://jalcocert.github.io/JAlcocerT/understanding-astro-ssg-components/).

 Got in love due to the [many ways and how easy is to host them](https://fossengineer.com/alternatives-for-hosting-static-websites/).